 - Screen openings to chimneys and vents.

-- Have all cracks and holes on the outside of the house sealed.
+- Seal all cracks and holes on the outside of the house.

-- Check areas where utilities and pipes enter the house and use caulk, steel wool, or a combination of both to seal any spaces.
+- Check the areas where utilities and pipes enter the house, and use caulk, steel wool, or a combination of both to seal any spaces.